FreyaNguyenPhuong/Adidas-Sales-Dashboard/README.md

 Dashboard is the easiest way to keep people focused.
 Imagine a sales manager whose KPI is achieving sales target.
 Her daily concern is to make sure sales are progressing.
 She probably needs to monitor the results to quickly spot any unusual event and fix it asap.
 A dashboard helps her, and her team watch out for the performance anytime while doing the sales.

 In this project, I used PBI to build a sample dashboard for a store/account manager whose KPI is sales target.
-The original data source is an Adidas sales dataset taken from Kaggle (https://www.kaggle.com/datasets/heemalichaudhari/adidas-sales-dataset).
+The original data source is an Adidas sales dataset taken from [Kaggle](https://www.kaggle.com/datasets/heemalichaudhari/adidas-sales-dataset).
 I have edited the date column, moving it to the next 3 years to start at 1/1/2023 and dropping some so that it now ends 30/6/2024 (which is “the present”).
 I have also added the monthly target information under the assumption that 2024 sales grow by 5% from actual result 2023 and monthly targets are allocated based on actual 2023 month and location/product contribution.

 The dashboard contains two pages.
 The first page is an overview of the sales performance.
 It will be helpful for the manager to get the latest contribution of her store/account in company result as well as the split by different categories namely retailer, sales method, location and product.
 The second page monitors the sales progress versus target.
 The manager needs to track daily sales to ensure current month achievement and the progress toward year end goal.